-Since the USA is the No. 1 ranked team in the Americas at all ages, USA Basketball will not participate in the FIBA Americas U18 Championship this year and there is therefore no need to conduct a trials.
+Since the USA is the No. 1 ranked team in the Americas at all ages, USA Basketball did not participate in the FIBA Americas U18 Championship in 2020.

 Originally known as the FIBA Americas Junior World Championship Qualifying Tournament, the event was held every four years from 1998-2004.
 FIBA changed its calendar following the 2004 championship and the tournament is now conducted every other year.
 The 2018 FIBA Americas U18 Championship, in which the USA struck gold with a perfect 6-0 mark, was held in Mexico City, Mexico.